alvaro-escalante/pivot-js/README.md

 # pivot-js

-A lightway module that takes an array of objects and outputs a pivoted array of objects back.
+A lightweight module that takes an array of objects and outputs a pivoted array of objects back.
+Emulating excel pivot tables and inspired by Python Pandas pivot.

-`pivot-js` can pivot rows and calculate different metrics for each column. the results can also be optionally renamed.
+`pivot-js` can pivot rows and calculate different/same metrics for each column. the results can also be optionally renamed.

 ## Example